 Whilst the Usher Services management team has daily operational responsibility for overseeing the conduct of visitors to Parliament Buildings, there remains a responsibility on Members and Assembly permanent pass holders who have invited visitors into the building, to ensure that those visitors behave appropriately.

 There is also a responsibility on visitors to remain with their hosts or sponsors at all times during visits, and to ensure that they do not access areas to which they are not entitled to enter.

 In the first instance, any concerns relating to visitor behaviour should be addressed by Ushers on duty at Parliament Buildings, in their capacity as Authorised Officers under Article 23 of the Public Order (NI) Order 1987.
-It may also be prudent to draw such concerns to the attention of any persons hosting visitors where applicable.
+Those concerns may also be drawn to the attention of any persons hosting visitors.

-Whilst normally visitor behaviour does not present any real difficulties, there may be occasions when Ushers will require further guidance and direction from Usher Services management.
+Whilst in most instances visitor behaviour does not present any real difficulties, there may be occasions when Ushers will require further guidance and direction from Usher Services management.
 In such instances, the visitors must remain outside Parliament Buildings until a direction from Usher Services management has been received.

 There may also be some occasions when further direction may be sought from the Director of Corporate Services.
 In the absence of the Director of Corporate Services, Usher Services management may consult directly with the office of the Clerk/Chief Executive.